mozilla/skywriter/docs/userguide/index.html.markdown

 Bespin supports a filesystem of files and directories, just like any other editor.
-You can use the `cd` command to change the current working directory and display this one by executing `pwd`.
+You can use the `cd` command to change the current working directory and display the current directory with `pwd`.
 All file commands like `ls` to display a list of files in the current directory or `open` to open a file work hand in hand with the current working directory.
 You can also address files from the root like `open /foo/bar.js`.